-This seminar provides an in-depth forum for academics, practitioners, authorities and policymakers to explore the evolving legal, economic and policy framework governing State aid, more specifically the current status of interpretation of the basic State aid criteria.
-Against the backdrop of recent case law, Commission practice, and broader debates, the seminar will examine both the conceptual underpinnings as well as the practical application of the State aid criteria and related concepts, such as:
+This high-level seminar provides an in-depth forum for academics, practitioners, authorities and policymakers to explore the evolving legal, economic and policy framework governing State aid – with a particular focus on the current status of interpretation and application of the State aid criteria.
+Designed for experienced participants, the programme goes beyond introductory coverage and engages with recent case law, Commission practices, and broader debates.

 - Economic advantage